 - 1. The Agency may sanction the Managed Care Plan for failure to achieve minimum performance scores on performance measures specified by the Agency after the first year of poor performance, as specified in the MMA Exhibit or the LTC Exhibit, as applicable.
 The Agency will develop performance measures and may impose monetary sanctions for some or all of performance measures.
 The Agency will develop performance targets for each performance measure with a methodology for application of sanction specified by the Agency. - 2.
 The Agency shall sanction the Managed Care Plan for failure to achieve minimum scores on performance measures after the first year of poor performance on any measure as specified in the table below.
 The Agency may impose monetary sanctions and Performance Measure Action Plans (PMAPs) or PMAPs alone as described above. - 3.
-Two (2) HEDIS measures will be compared to the National Committee for Quality Assurance HEDIS National Means and Percentiles.
-The HEDIS Call Abandonment measure and the HEDIS Call Answer Timeliness measure have threshold rates (percentages) that may trigger a sanction, as indicated in the Performance Measure Sanction Table below.
+One (1) HEDIS measure will be compared to the National Committee for Quality Assurance HEDIS National Means and Percentiles.
+The HEDIS Call Answer Timeliness measure has a threshold rate (percentage) that may trigger a sanction, as indicated in the Performance Measure Sanction Table below.

-Rate and applicable sanction Rate < 25 th percentile - immediate monetary sanction and PMAP may be imposed Rate < 50 th percentile - PMAP may be required Rate > 5% - immediate monetary sanction and PMAP may be imposed
+Performance Measure Sanction Table - Effective 8/01/2014 - 8/31/2019 HEDIS Measures Rate and applicable sanction Call Answer Timeliness Rate < 25 th percentile - immediate monetary sanction and PMAP may be imposed Rate < 50 th percentile - PMAP may be required

 - 4. The Agency shall sanction MMA Managed Care Plans for failure to achieve minimum scores on additional performance measures after the first year of poor performance on any measure as specified in the MMA Exhibit. - 5.
-The Agency shall sanction LTC Managed Care Plans for failure to achieve minimum scores on additional performance measures after the first year of poor performance on any measure as specified in the LTC Exhibit. - 6.
+The Agency shall sanction LTC Managed Care Plans for failure to achieve minimum scores on additional performance measures after the first year of poor performance on any measure as specified in the LTC Exhibit.

 The Agency shall sanction Comprehensive LTC Managed Care Plans for failure to achieve minimum scores on additional performance measures after the first year of poor performance on any measure as specified in both the MMA Exhibit and the LTC Exhibit.